Pratt County wheat fields are slowly changing color but it's not all the color farmers like to see.

 The full extent of the problem will not be known until harvest is complete.
 With the current weather outlook and the appearance of the wheat fields, harvest in Pratt County is going to be much later than is has been in the past couple of years.

 At this rate, harvest will start no earlier than June 20 to June 25.
 It's a good possibility that area farmers will start harvest the last week in June and still be harvesting on July 4, Ploger said.

 Compared with last year, harvest started very early in 2012.
 Harvest was getting close to completion this time last year because the area had already experienced several 90 degree and 100 degree days that got the wheat ripe and ready to go very early.

 The weather has also slowed harvest across the country.
 Normally, custom cutting crews would be traveling through Pratt on U.S. 281 to Texas to start harvesting.
 That parade of harvest crews has not been as numerous this year.

-Page 2 of 2 - Most area farmers who use custom cutters already have contracts so the few crews going south should not be an issue here.
+Most area farmers who use custom cutters already have contracts so the few crews going south should not be an issue here.